nooroka/Distribution-of-conservative-columns/README.md

 The programs named "runprogram.c", "runprogram_abs.c", "runprogram_not_abs.c" - run these functions for a given set of sequences or alignments.

-The conservativeness threshold is set manually as a function of checking for conservatism.
+The conservativeness threshold is set manually as a function of checking for conservativeness.
 Program launch: <br>
 1. for amino acid sequences, a command  like ./yourprogram of yours_array_specified specified_amino_acid file_with_a result of your_p-value is launched
 2. for alignments - a bash-program "runsh.sh" was created.
 It passes through the folder with files with alignments and for each file with alignments